Get a quick physical assessment, sit in a chair for approximately one hour and walk out with extra cash.

 You may have a different experience based on where you donate.

-Plasma donation centers typically require donors to be at least 18 and weigh 110 pounds.
+Plasma donation centers typically have requirements for donors.
+These typically require the donor to be at least 18 and weigh 110 pounds.
 At a plasma center you’ll undergo a health history questionnaire followed by a quick physical assessment including pulse, blood pressure and temperature.

 Blood centers do a similar health screening and assessment.
 Age and weight requirements are similar, too, but individuals 16 and 17 may donate with guardian consent.